Küçük Sırlar: Main characters

 Ayşegül (Gossip Girl), (Merve Boluğur) a popular and manipulative girl.
 She writes about gossips and fashion for "Küçük Sırlarım" newspaper.
 Ayşegül is a trendsetter in high school because her style is attentively watched by other girls.
 Ayşegül is a ruthless and cheeky leader.
 She only becomes friends with people who can be useful to her.
-She want to discover that Su isn't a innocent girl.
+She want to discover that Su isn't an innocent girl.
 Her autistic brother Memo find outs Ayşegül's sensitive side.

 Su (Serena), (Sinem Kobal) a beautiful, intelligent and sportive girl.
 She belongs to the people who are the objects of jealousy because of their advantages.
 Su lives with her granny and loves her father a lot.
 Su lives like in the imaginary world, she even borrowed her Twitter nickname from her favorite book Alice's Adventures in Wonderland.
 Even though she seems nice she is a bad friend and acts as if she is always right.
 She is really annoying and acts like the world belongs to her.

 Çetin (Chuck), (Burak Özçivit) a cynical, pessimistic but very handsome guy.
 He is a senior in high school. Çetin is not only good-looking, he is also smart.
 The best satisfaction for him is to steer things up, hide and watch the confusion he created.
 He also likes to seduce girls but he doesn't have permanent girlfriend. Çetin is the son of one of the richest people of the country.
 His father married a second time with mother of Ayşegül.
 But Çetin dissatisfied with that marriage and he doesn't want to live with Ayşegül in one house. Çetin wishes someone who he can trust in this world.
 So Çetin thinks to fall in love with innocent Su.
 But Ayşegül reminds Çetin's dark side and old unfinished love story.

 Demir (Dan), Birkan Sokullu the only student who goes to school by bus, not by personal car.
 He's fond of cooking, playing guitar, reading and photography.
 He is often called upon to solve the problems of his younger sister Meriç.
 Demir has hopelessly fallen in love with Su.
 Sometimes, he can be the only who Ayşegül's friend and Ayşegül helps him about Su.
 When he works at hotel of Çetin's father, his rise fast at work started.

 Ali (Nate), Kadir Doğulu a young man who is used to getting everything he desires.
 His parents are successful architects but they don't care about son.
 So Ali can behave as he wants, selfish and provocative.
 His girlfriend is Ayşegül.
 However, Ali made a bet for a car to date with Su.
 All girls will hate him.
 But Arzu is obsessed lover.